 2. What about my child's medications?

 We have a nurse on duty for the camp who will be responsible for distributing medications and recording the distribution, in addition to general overall care.
-We have had children on anti-depressants in the past, who have done extremely well.
-One of our counselors is assigned to "float" and track children with special needs; she has LOTS of experience with children who need extra attention.
 Only the staff knows who needs meds or special attention, treated as confidential.